rnleach/findfire/README.md

  intermediary database.
 This program looks at 1 satellite file at a time.

 ### connectfire
- Take the intermediary database created by findfire and connects the clusters in time, and stores the results in another database.
+ Takes the intermediary database created by findfire and connects the clusters in time, and stores the results in another database.
 Each cluster in the final database will have an index code assigned to it.
 Codes with the same (6-character) prefix represent the same initial fire.
  If at a time step there are multiple clusters that should be assigned to the same fire from a